julioalcazar/Notes/ParallelProgramming.md

   *  An atomic process means a process which is not divisible or should not divide.
   *  The sequence of statements in two separate threads should execute in a specific order, and not overlap.

+___Deadlocks___
+Deadlock is a scenario in which two or more threads compete for resources (such as monitor ownership), and wait for each to finish without releasing the already acquired resources.